HN67/spook-fighters/README.md

 # spook-fighters
-A repository for the development of the free open-source game Spook Fighters
+A repository for the development of the free open-source game Spook Fighters.
+This is a hobby project, and is currently under volatile development.

 # mechanics
 Possible Mechanic Designs: